Shamsherkhan7549/React-Projects/README.md

 # LoginForm

-This is the login form webhere we can pass our username and password to login.
-It is made by using react state and component etc.
+This is the login form where we can pass our username and password to login.
+It is made by using react state and components etc.

 # LoteryTicket

-This is an lottery genrator app made by using react component etc.
+This is a lottery genrator app made by using react component etc.